Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Defining Success

+Dries et al.~\cite{dries2008career} organized existing literature enhanced with additional data collection into a comprehensive multi-dimensional theoretical model that describes how people perceive career success (Figure~\ref{fig:dries_model}).
+Their model has been used in multiple contexts, such as the success of women in Science and Technology~\cite{valk2014international}, the effects of cultural values on career success~\cite{benson2020cultural}, and the reasons behind turnover between employees who are repatriates~\cite{gaio2019linking}.
+We use this model to organize our findings since it provides a comprehensive view of success, consolidates previous literature, is not tied to a specific type of organization, and generalizes to different contexts, fitting well to the heterogeneity of OSS and the boundaryless career path that OSS contributors follow.

-This model comprises two dimensions, and further classified into four quadrants, and ten regions.
-The first dimension is \textit{Affect $\times$ Achievement}. \textit{Affect} represents the subjective side, the feelings and perceptions that cause people to weigh their success as high or low. \textit{Achievement} represents the objective side: the factual accomplishments through which people measure their success.
+Dries et al.~\cite{dries2008career}'s model comprises two dimensions, further classified into four quadrants and ten regions.
+The first dimension is \textit{Affect $\times$ Achievement}. \textit{Affect} represents the subjective feelings and perceptions that cause people to weigh their success as high or low. \textit{Achievement} represents the objective side: the factual accomplishments through which people measure their success.

-The second dimension is \textit{Interpersonal $\times$ Intrapersonal}. \textit{Interpersonal} represents actors' relationships and interactions with the outside world. \textit{Intrapersonal} represents the actor's ``self'', their internal world.
-The combination of these two dimensions (Affect $\times$ Achievement and Interpersonal $\times$ Intrapersonal) generates four quadrants: (Quad1) Interpersonal \textit{x} Affect; (Quad2) Interpersonal $\times$ Achievement; (Quad3) Intrapersonal $\times$ Achievement; (Quad4) Intrapersonal $\times$ Affect.
+The second dimension is \textit{Interpersonal $\times$ Intrapersonal}. \textit{Interpersonal} involves one's relationships and interactions with the outside world. \textit{Intrapersonal} indicates one's ``self'': their internal world.
+The combination of these two dimensions (Affect $\times$ Achievement and Interpersonal $\times$ Intrapersonal) generates four quadrants: (Quad1) Interpersonal $\times$ Affect; (Quad2) Interpersonal $\times$ Achievement; (Quad3) Intrapersonal $\times$ Achievement; (Quad4) Intrapersonal $\times$ Affect.
 The multidimensional nature of this model shows how success can have several different---yet complementary---meanings that may serve people with different goals.

-Akkermans and Kubasch~\cite{akkermans2017trending} explain that careers have been changing in the past decades--evolving into more complex and unpredictable endeavors---that require empirical studies in different domains to understand success.
+Akkermans and Kubasch~\cite{akkermans2017trending} explain that careers have been changing over the past few decades, evolving into more complex and unpredictable endeavors that require empirical studies in different domains to understand success.
 We use the above model to analyze the definition of success in OSS.